Identifying H0 and H1In Exercises 5–8, do the following:a. Expres... | Channels for Pearson+

 Null Hypothesis (H0)

 The null hypothesis (H0) is a statement that indicates no effect or no difference, serving as a default position in hypothesis testing.
-It is typically formulated to be tested against an alternative hypothesis.
-In this context, H0 would assert that the standard deviation of systolic blood pressure levels in healthy adults is less than or equal to 5 mm Hg.
+It is often formulated to be tested against an alternative hypothesis.
+In this context, H0 might state that the proportion of adults who know that a light year is a measure of distance is equal to a certain value, such as 50%.

 Recommended video: